xamarin/mac-samples/CoreTextArcMonoMac/ReadMe.md

 CoreTextArcMonoMac
 ==================

-Illustrates how to use CoreText to draw text along an arc in a Cocoa MonoMac application.
+Illustrates how to use `CoreText` to draw text along an arc in a Xamarin.Mac application.

-The main drawing functionality demonstrated in this application is implemented in a custom NSView called CoreTextArcView.
+The main drawing functionality demonstrated in this application is implemented in a custom `NSView` called `CoreTextArcView`.
-All of the interresting functionality in that view is encapsulated in the  -drawRect: method in the CoreTextArcView.cs file.
+All of the interresting functionality in that view is encapsulated in the  -drawRect: method in the `CoreTextArcView.cs` file.
-There, CoreText is used to layout and draw glyphs along a curve.
+There, `CoreText` is used to layout and draw glyphs along a curve.

 NSFontPanel
 -----------

-This sample also makes use of the NSFontPanel to allow user configuration of the text being displayed in the custom view.
+This sample also makes use of the `NSFontPanel` to allow user configuration of the text being displayed in the custom view.
-This functionality can be found in the file MyDocument.cs.
+This functionality can be found in the file `MyDocument.cs`.
 Key points to make note of in that file are:

 1. The font panel is synchronized with the current font settings for the custom view in the -windowDidBecomeKey: method.
 The Font Panel is a shared resource that stays on screen and calls methods on the first responder to communicate changes in the font selection.
 By placing the synchronization code inside of the -windowDidBecomeKey: method, the application is able to make sure the font panel settings are accurately reflected for the state of the document whenever the it becomes the first responder.

-2. The -changeFont: method on the MyDocument class is called by the font panel whenever the user selects and new font setting.
+2. The -changeFont: method on the `MyDocument` class is called by the font panel whenever the user selects and new font setting.
 This method receives the new font settings and changes the font settings for the custom view.

 3. The methods -toggleBold: and -toggleItalic: are called in response to user clicks in the italic and bold checkboxes.
 In these methods, the respective font attributes are changed and then the current settings are synchronized to the font pane and to the custom view.

 Instructions
 ------------